-In effort to help protect members of the Duke community, the University conducts three different types of tests for COVID-19: Entry Testing for all incoming students; Surveillance Testing on a weekly basis for asymptomatic students, faculty and staff; and Symptomatic Testing for those experiencing symptoms.
+In effort to help protect members of the Duke community, the university conducts three different types of tests for COVID-19: Entry Testing for all incoming students; Surveillance Testing for asymptomatic students, faculty and staff; and Symptomatic Testing for those experiencing symptoms.
 You can find more information about these tests, including when, where and how they are conducted below.

 - Entry Testing: 2021 Fall Semester